Motor Oil Tests SAP Predictive Maintenance to Reduce Refinery Downtime

 However, the company determined that it did not have the technical skills in-house to implement the project by itself.

 “We first contacted SAP to identify what options we have and what was available in the market.
 We tried to find our implementation partner who was experienced in such projects.
-So, we decided to run the project with Accenture.
+So, we decided to run the project with accenture.
 From the results, I can say that it was the right choice,” he says.

 Working with Accenture, Motor Oil was able to increase the accuracy of predictions for abnormal events at the refinery by more than 77%, providing Michalopoulos and his team with up to 120 hours lead time to respond to upcoming technical issues.